18 Adjectives that Describe Jobs

 Repetitive

 If you have to do the same thing over and over again at work, then your job is repetitive.
-As a rule, this kind of job is not difficult to perform.
+Generally, this type of job is not particularly challenging to perform.

-Ex: Most of the work we do at the post office is repetitive.
-You know, separating mail and reorganizing it.
+• Most of the work we do at the post office is repetitive, such as separating mail and reorganising it.

-Repetitive jobs are, for example, packing jobs, manual works such as sewing, bricklaying, etc.
+Repetitive jobs, for example, include packing and manual work such as sewing and bricklaying.

 Dead-end

-A dead-end job is the one with very little or no perspective where you will hardly ever get promoted or get a higher salary.
+A dead-end job is one with little or no perspective, and you will hardly ever get promoted or receive a higher salary.

-Ex: Work in a call centre is totally horrible.
-It’s a dead-end job where you get paid very little and doesn’t offer much when it comes to advancement opportunities.
+• I find work in a call centre totally horrible.
+It’s a dead-end job where you’re paid very little and don’t have any opportunities for advancement.

 18 adjectives that describe jobs